Privacy Notice

 How we use your personal data

-We process information about you in order to provide you with the services for which you or your employee engages us.
+We process information about you to provide you with the services for which you or your employee engages us.

 In general terms our marketing activity is exclusively “Business to Business.”

-If we believe you will benefit from our services we may use your data to market to you if you have consented us to or if we believe we have a legitimate interest in doing so, fulfil contractual arrangements or for other agreed purposes.
+If we believe you will benefit from our services, we may use your data to market to you if you have consented us to or if we believe we have a legitimate interest in doing so, fulfil contractual arrangements or for other agreed purposes.
+Every email sent from us allows you to opt out of receiving marketing emails from us, except for the purposes of fulfilling any contractual arrangements.

 Calls may be recorded for information holding, quality and training purposes.
 Our email, document management and website analytics are used for information purposes.